 CARNUNTUM – FORMER ROMAN MILITARY CAMP

 You don´t need to travel far from Bratislava to see ancient Roman history.
-Less than half an hour from the Slovakian capital, The Carnuntum Archeological Park offers a fabulous journey back to Roman times in its open air museum which stands right on a place of a former Roman military centre of the Roman province Panonia.
+Less than half an hour from the Slovakian capital, The Carnuntum Archeological Park offers a fabulous journey back to Roman times in its open-air museum which stands right on a place of a former Roman military center of the Roman province Pannonia.

 The history was definitely reconstructed in a unique way here!

 Get the latest info about this spectacular place: Römerstadt Carnuntum.